EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-vserver/authentication-vserver.md

 New name of the authentication virtual server.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication policy? or ?my authentication policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, 'my authentication policy' or "my authentication policy").